eWaterCycle/infra/README.md

 ## Sync dcache with existing folder elsewhere

-The steps above download the data from source.
-If you want to add data to dcache from another location, say, Snellius, you can use rclone directly.
+The steps above fetch the data from original sources.
+If you want to sync some files from another location, say, Snellius, you can use rclone directly.
+In our experience, it works better to sync entire directories than to try and copy single files.

 Create the file `~/.config/rclone/rclone.conf` and add the following content: